luisborbon/adm-swarm-on-clc/ansible/README.md

 #### Installing Kubernetes

-In part 3, the _kube-up.sh_ script calls two playbooks to install swarm, with differerent configurations for the manager and worker nodes.
+In part 3, the _swarm-up.sh_ script calls two playbooks to install swarm, with differerent configurations for the manager and worker nodes.

 `ansible-playbook  create-worker-hosts.yml \